compbiofan/clusteringBenchmark/README.md

 		** ``` -config_path ```, path to save the updated config file to run SCG.
 		** ``` -sim ```, pass it as True if the input matrix if from Simulated data otherwise pass it as False.
 		** ``` -niters ```, number of iterations to use for SCG.
-	* Our script restarts SCG for 20 times and based on the MAX_ELBO value choosed the best seed value.
+	* Our script restarts SCG for 20 times and based on the MAX_ELBO value chose the best seed value.
 Then re-run SCG with this seed value to get the results.

 2. SCG input D matrix needs to have cell_IDs annotated and a header indicating mutations with dimensions cells x mutations.
 This can be achieved by the following script:
 	``` python processSimInput.py -input inputDFile -output SCG_DFile ```